 Dispatch of an Instructor to the Malaysian Peacekeeping Training Centre

-- The Government of Japan will dispatch Ms. Ryoko Yonamine, Programme Advisor of the Secretariat of the International Peace Cooperation Headquarters of the Cabinet Office, as an instructor of gender issues for Gender and Peacekeeping Seminar to be conducted by the Malaysian Peacekeeping Training Centre (MPTC) from October 31 to November 1, 2011 in Kuala Lumpur, Malaysia.
-This is her second time to be dispatched since her previous participation in the CIMIC courses last May.
+- The Government of Japan will dispatch Mr. Yutaka Tatewaki, Programme Advisor of the Secretariat of the International Cooperation Headquarters of the Cabinet Office, as an instructor on UN humanitarian assistance for a civil-military coordination course to be conducted by the Malaysian Peacekeeping Training Centre from April 25 to 29, 2011.

 - The Government of Japan will continue to provide effective assistance by drawing on qualified human resources of Japan as well as by funding training programs in order to enhance the international capability for peacekeeping.

 Established in 1996, located in Port Dickson, Malaysia.

 The Government of Japan provided assistance of 1 million US dollars to help capacity building and actual training courses of the centre.
 The project document was signed in 2010 and the actual training courses start this year, the second year of this project.

 - (*This is a provisional translation.
 The above date denotes the date of the issue of the original press release in Japanese.)